gingeapple182/COMP3016-CW1/README.md

 - OOP structure - Using encapsulated classes for `Game`, `Player`, `Enemy`, `Survivor` etc and respective object pools
 - Object pooling for efficient bullet, enemy and survivor resuse rather than creation/destruction
 - Reading from a config file, handling game variables for such as map size, enemy damage and player stats
+- Reading and writing to a high scores file, showing file IO skills
 - Escalating difficulty round system for challenging gameplay
 - A light narrative theme providing context and interest to the game